 Current and former students

 Dr. Goldman-Mellor currently supervises three public health doctoral students.
-She also occasionally mentor undergraduate research assistants.
+She also occasionally mentors undergraduate research assistants.
 If you are interested in applying to work with me at the graduate level, please review the U.C.
-Merced graduate program in public health here and then contact her via email.
+Merced graduate program in public health and then contact her via email.
 If you are an undergraduate and interested in being a research assistant, please note that Dr. Goldman-Mellor requires students to have taken PH100 before applying.

 Current students:

 Shaina Sta.
-Cruz, MSPH, is a sixth-year Ph.D. student in Public Health.
+Cruz, MSPH, is a seventh-year Ph.D. student in Public Health.
 Shaina completed her B.A. at California State University, Fullerton, and she has developed her knowledge of community health issues and social justice through advocacy work and hands-on service-learning experiences throughout the Central Valley.
 With a focus on health disparities, Shaina is interested in studying violence victimization, social adversity, and mental health.
 Her dissertation is examining the epidemiology of violence victimization among women, especially pregnant and postpartum women.
 Additionally, Shaina has cultivated her skills as a statistician and educator by helping to develop and deliver new statistics courses and training for the Public Health department.
 Ultimately, she aims to earn a faculty position at a state university and mentor student researchers.
 Shaina is the 2023-2024 recipient of U.C.
 Merced's UC President's Pre-Professorship Fellowship, which aims to enhance faculty diversity and pathways to the professoriate for underrepresented students from California Hispanic Serving Institutions (HSIs).

 Former students:

 Kevin Kwan, Ph.D. (pictured with Dr. Goldman-Mellor at his PhD graduation ceremony!), is now an Epidemiologist at the Santa Clara County Department of Public Health.
 He received his PhD in 2019.
-While at UC Merced, Kevin conducted research on how new technologies and home modifications can help elderly individuals continue to live independently. in 2015, Kevin graduated from UC Merced with a B.A. in Human Biology.
+While at UC Merced, Kevin conducted research on how new technologies and home modifications can help elderly individuals continue to live independently.
+In 2015, Kevin graduated from UC Merced with a B.A. in Human Biology.

 Kristina Keheley, Ph.D., is now the Division Director of Health Services with the Mariposa County Health and Human Services Department.
 A Mariposa County native, Dr. Keheley's research interests at UC Merced included mental health epidemiology, adolescent substance use, and geographic disparities in care.
 In 2012, Kristina graduated from UC Merced with a B.A. in psychology.